 So far, so good

-The Rams and Saints already have 10 wins.
+The Rams are undefeated.
 The Chiefs have been stealing the show with their offensive firepower.
-But among the 'next best' teams are the Los Angeles Chargers, who have won seven of their last eight including a purely dominant performance last week to bounce back from a loss.
+But hidden among the 'next best' teams are the Los Angeles Chargers, at 5-2 and coming off the back of their Wembley adventure on a four-game winning streak.

-Rivers joins Brees and Mahomes (the two MVP favourites) as the only quarterbacks in the top four in both touchdowns (26) and passer rating (115.7).
-Astonishingly, he has thrown at least two touchdowns in every single game this season.
+Rivers is the only quarterback in the top three in both touchdowns (17) and passer rating (117.8).
 Behind his elite performances, the team is rolling.

 Rivers looks in complete command of the offense built by second-year head coach Anthony Lynn and offensive coordinator Ken Whisenhunt, who is in the third season of his second stint with the team.

 In front of the QB, an improved offensive line, spurred on by offseason acquisition center Mike Pouncey, has been creating wide lanes for running backs Melvin Gordon and Austin Ekeler, and importantly, keeping Rivers on his feet.
-Despite seven in the last two weeks, he has been sacked just 19 times all season (by comparison, league-leader Dak Prescott has been taken down 45 times).
+He has been sacked just nine times all season.

 Rivers is on form and the offense is potent.
 Can the defense hold up down the stretch?

 Defense on the rise

 The Chargers are in the middle of the pack when it comes to yards and points against, but it's important to take into account they've played against the NFL's two best attacks.
 While AFC West rivals Kansas City's defense could be their downfall, the Chargers have a unit that will hold up and is likely to improve throughout the season.